maikelronnau/AgNOR-Mask-Generator/README.md

 - `site`: site from where cells were collected from patients.
 - `database`: a file where the program will append all generated records.

 To add new entries, use the prefixes `group:`, `site:`, or `database:` followed by the information.
 Only one entire per line is supported.
-To remove an entry, either delete the line or comment it out by adding a `#` in the beginning of the row.
+To remove an entry, either delete the line or comment it out by adding a `#` at the beginning of the line.